 - This can be modeled as two fractions marked by the same place on a number line (or ruler) that show the same number.

-Improper fractions: fractions that represent an amount greater than 1, so the numerator is larger than the denominator (I know improper fractions are now often referred to as ‘fractions greater than one’ but I think it’s important for students to know and understand this term…..it’s still used in standardized tests at different levels
+Fractions that represent an amount greater than 1, so the numerator is larger than the denominator (I know improper fractions are now often referred to as ‘fractions greater than one,’ but I think it’s important for students to know and understand this term…..it’s still used in standardized tests at different levels)

-Unit fractions: fractions with a numerator of one
+Unit fractions are fractions with a numerator of one.

 1) Review fraction vocabulary at the beginning of the year and provide students with a type of reference sheet.